emailaddresses/PHYS4150-2018/README.md

 [link for going back to course website from github](https://husisy.github.io/PHYS4150-2018/)

-NOTICE: **after rearrange the website structure, a lot of links are broken.
-If you find any broken links, PLEASE tell me, many thanks.**

 ## website organization

 1. [lecture_note](https://github.com/husisy/PHYS4150-2018/tree/master/lecture_note): the course lecture notes distributed by Prof. Wang